CissyZR/FGMI-Tool/README.md

 If you only wish to use the application directly, please download the packaged app from the Usage folder:
 FGMI-Tool.mlappinstall.

-(a) Open MATLAB → navigate to Home → Add-Ons → Install App → Select File, and choose FGMI-Tool_v1.0.mlappinstall.
+(a) Open MATLAB → navigate to Home → Add-Ons → Install App → Select File, and choose SFTEEG-Tool_v1.0.mlappinstall.
     Alternatively, you may double-click the file to install it automatically.

-(b) After installation, open MATLAB → go to the APPS tab → locate and click FGMI-Tool to launch the interface.
+(b) After installation, open MATLAB → go to the APPS tab → locate and click SFTEEG-Tool to launch the interface.
     The app provides a complete workflow for MI-EEG decoding, including:

 + Data loading and preprocessing